 What is neoplasm?

 Neoplasm – literally “new formation” or “new growth” – develops from the organism’s own cells which are damaged (as a result of genetic changes).
 Their uncontrolled divisions ultimately lead to the formation of a neoplastic tumour.
 If the neoplasm demonstrates an ability to destroy its neighbouring organs and create metastasis, it is called malignant neoplasm.
-In everyday language, it is often identified with cancer which is only one of its forms.
+In everyday language, it is often identified with cancer, which is only one of its forms.
 Other types of malignant neoplasm include sarcoma, melanoma, lymphoma and glioma.
 A neoplasm diagnosed early has a far greater chance of successful treatment.
 In many other cases, however, the presence of metastasis does not exclude the possibility of treatment.

 What is the difference between tele-radiotherapy and brachytherapy?

-Both tele-radiotherapy and brachytherapy are types of therapy that is treatment with the use of ionizing radiation.
+Both tele-radiotherapy and brachytherapy are types of therapy relying on treatment with the use of ionizing radiation.
 The difference is in the type of irradiation: external or internal.
 In the case of tele-radiotherapy, the radiation is generated in a device called an accelerator, at a certain distance from the patient.
 During treatment, the apparatus rotates around the patient and sends radiation towards the neoplastic tumour.
 In brachytherapy, on the other hand, special applicators are used which contain the radiation source.
-Such applicators are placed directly in the tumour or in its immediate neighbourhood (in the patient’s natural body cavities or tissues).
-After treatment, the applicators are removed.
+Such applicators are placed directly in the tumour or in its immediate vicinity (in the patient’s natural body cavities or tissues).
+After treatment, applicators are removed.
 The choice of the technique depends, among other considerations, on the neoplasm type and its location.

 What is combination therapy?